 The Bridges that Carried Us Over Project

 The John M. Pfau Library is currently in discussions with the Wilmer Amina Carter Foundation on a collaborative project to preserve and provide access to oral history interviews from "The Bridges that Carried Us Over" project.
+Select digital recordings and transcriptions can be accessed via CSUSB ScholarWorks (select digital recordings are also publicly available on YouTube).

 Oral history interview transcriptions completed by Pfau Library staff follow the parameters outlined in the: